-- (A) ReproductionLegibility.
-A-The text of a motion, response, or reply must be clearly set forth in black on a white background.may be reproduced by any process that yields a clear black image on light paper.
+- (A) Reproduction.
+A motion, response, or reply may be reproduced by any process that yields a clear black image on light paper.
 The paper must be opaque and unglazed.
-Only one side of the paper may be used. - (B) CoverCaption.
-A cover is not required but there There must be a caption that includes the case number, the title of the case, and a brief descriptive title indicating the purpose of the motion and identifying the party or parties for whom it is filed. - (C) Binding.
-The document must be bound in any manner that is secure, does not obscure the text, and permits the documents to lie reasonably flat when open. - (D) Paper Page size, line spacing, margins, and font size.
-The document must be on in an 8-1/2 by 11 inch paper format.
+Only one side of the paper may be used. - (B) Cover.
+A cover is not required but there must be a caption that includes the case number, the title of the case, and a brief descriptive title indicating the purpose of the motion and identifying the party or parties for whom it is filed. - (C) Binding.
+The document must be bound in any manner that is secure, does not obscure the text, and permits the documents to lie reasonably flat when open. - (D) Paper size, line spacing, margins, and font size.
+The document must be on 8-1/2 by 11 inch paper.
 The text must be double spaced, but quotations more than two lines long may be indented and single-spaced.
 Headings and footnotes may be single-spaced.
 The font size, including footnotes, must be 12-point or larger, preferably in Times New Roman or Courier New typeface.
 Margins must be at least one inch on all four sides.
 Page numbers may be placed in the margins, but no text may appear there. - (2) Page Limits.
-A motion or a response to a motion must not exceed 20 pages, exclusive of accompanying documents authorized by Rule 27-(a)(3)(B), unless the court permits or directs otherwise.
-A reply to a response must not exceed 10 pages.
+A motion or a response to a motion must not exceed 20 pages, exclusive of accompanying documents authorized by Rule 27 (a)(3)(B), unless the court permits or directs otherwise.
+A reply to a response must not exceed 10 pages. - (3) Number of Copies.
+An original and 3 copies must be filed unless en banc consideration is requested; then an original and 9 copies must be filed. - (4) Citations in Motions.
+The provisions of Rule 28 (g), governing citations in briefs, apply to citations in motions and all other papers filed with the court.

-- (3) Number of Copies.
-An original and 3 copies must be filed unless en banc consideration is requested; then an original and 9 copies must be filed. - -(4) Citations in Motions.
-The provisions of Rule 28-(g), governing citations in briefs, apply to citations in motions and all other papers documents filed with the court. - (54) Disclosure Statement.
-A motion must include a disclosure statement if one is required by Rule 26.1. - (65) Calendared Cases.
+- (5) Disclosure Statement.
+A motion must include a disclosure statement if one is required by Rule 26.1. - (6) Calendared Cases.
 Once a case has been placed on the calendar for disposition by a merits division, any motion, response, or reply must note on the front page, directly under the appeal number and in bold print, that the matter has been calendared, argued, or submitted and the date of the argument or submission. - (e) Oral Argument.
 A motion will be decided without oral argument unless the court orders otherwise. - (f) Clerk May Refuse to File.
 If a motion does not conform to the rules or is not legible, the Clerk may refuse to file it.